Michael Dirr

-Michael A. Dirr, Ph.D is a horticulturist and a professor of horticulture at the University of Georgia.
+Michael A. Dirr is an American horticulturist and a professor of horticulture at the University of Georgia.
 He is an expert on woody plants.

 Education and experience

 Dirr earned a Bachelors in Science degree in Plant Physiology and a Masters in Science degree in Plant Physiology from Ohio State University and a Ph.D in Plant Physiology from the University of Massachusetts Amherst, in 1972.
 Upon graduation from the University of Massachusetts, Dirr was an Assistant Professor of Ornamental Horticulture at the University of Illinois, Urbana, where he continued to work until 1978.
 He then became a Mercer Fellow at the Arnold Arboretum of Harvard University through 1979.
 In 1979, he became the Director of the University of Georgia Botanical Garden.
 In 1981, he returned to teach at the University of Georgia and was promoted to Professor in 1984.

 Dirr's Georgia Plant Introduction Program has introduced over 40 new cultivars into the nursery trades.

 Michael Dirr retired from the University of Georgia in October 2003.
 He is now active in research and new plant development.